gicentre/elm-vegalite/docs/changeNotes.md

 * `leTitleOrient` for positioning a title relative to legend content.

+- `leSymbolLimit` and `lecoSymbolLimit` for limiting the number of entries in a discrete legend (VL 4.8).

 ### Bug Fixes

 - `niInterval` now correctly generates a time unit string rather than `"unit":XXX`.